 If you work in product management, you know learning is never-ending, which is why these product management certifications and courses are important.
 Technology and best practices are always advancing and it is paramount that those in the field stay up to date across the board.
 There are always new things to learn no matter how long you have been in the field and plenty of product management courses and certifications to work towards that not only keep you up to date but also help build your CV and boost your LinkedIn profile to advance your product management career.

-Price: $3600 Duration: 5 courses Exam Required: Certification Exam Online, In-person, Both: Online How Many Hours of Instruction: Depends on the pace of learning Requirements: Be working in the field
+Price: $396 Duration: 4 courses Exam Required: No Online, In-person, Both: Online How Many Hours of Instruction: 6 hours Requirements: Be working in the field

-This course looks at how to manage products through each stage of their lifecycle.
+This course from 280 Group looks at how to manage products through each stage of the product lifecycle.
 It includes study content, articles, quizzes, interactive portions, and practice exams.
 You’ll also learn about product marketing and market research, which is useful if you are interested in specializing as a product marketing manager.
 Other topics include product management skills and new product launches.

 Price: $1495-2495 Duration: 18 modules done in your own time or in 8 weeks Exam Required: Certification exam – 2 chances Online, In-person, Both: Online How Many Hours of Instruction: 15-20 Requirements: Be working in the field or a desire to enter the field

-This is designed for those working in the software development field and is not for those looking to do digital product management.
-It focuses on AGILE software methodology.
+This training course from Coursera is designed for those working in the software product development field and is not for those looking to do digital product management.
+It focuses on agile software methodology.

 Price: Free to enroll and audit – Inquire about fees Duration: 6 modules Exam Required: No – Hands-on Project Online, In-person, Both: Online How Many Hours of Instruction: 8 hours per week/3 months Requirements: Working in the software field

 This is a Master of Science in Product Management from the Tepper School of Business and School of Computer Science at Carnegie Mellon University that is above and beyond your engineering degree.
 It focuses on working at product development for growth and boosts your hiring potential and salary grade.

 Price: $125 to apply, $2500 deposit if accepted Duration: 12 months Exam Required: Yes Online, In-person, Both: Both, mostly in person How Many Hours of Instruction: Undefined Requirements: Bachelor of Engineering

 This product school program from the Institute of Product Leadership works at making senior managers into C-suite execs.
 There is a focus on strategic decision making, leadership skills in executive roles, and the ability to effectively execute your role and skills.

-Price: $1000 deposit + yearly costs per course (undefined for those outsides of Asia) Duration: 18 months Exam Required: Yes + entrance application and test Online, In-person, Both: In-person How Many Hours of Instruction: Undefined Requirements: Bachelor’s degree + 5 years’ work experience
+Price: $1000 deposit + yearly costs per course (undefined for those outside of Asia) Duration: 18 months Exam Required: Yes + entrance application and test Online, In-person, Both: In-person How Many Hours of Instruction: Undefined Requirements: Bachelor’s degree + 5 years of experience in the field

 This program from the Kellogg School of Management at Northwestern University is for managers looking to become more hands-on in the project manager role.
-The course included lectures, webinars, case studies, and more.
-You get one-on-one help and support with certification when you finish the program.
+The course includes lectures, webinars, case studies, and more.
+You get one-on-one help and a product management certification when you finish the program.

-These CPM certification courses are well known and will not only improve your skillset but also bolsters your career outcomes.
+These CPM certification courses from the AIPMM are well known and will not only improve your skillset but also bolster your career outcomes.
 It improves your CV as a product manager or product owner, as well as your chances of new and challenging management jobs.

 Price: Varies depending on the school of choice Duration: 2 months, 4-6 hours each week Exam Required: Final for certification Online, In-person, Both: Both How Many Hours of Instruction: Undefined depending on course Requirements: Background in business

-Coursework focused on management level problem solving, market strategy, AGILE team management, and more.
+Coursework from Brainstation focused on management level problem solving, the product development process, market strategy, agile team management, and building great products.
 Enjoy live lectures online and working and interacting with your peers.

 Price: $1950 Duration: 5 weeks Exam Required: Hands-on project Online, In-person, Both: Online How Many Hours of Instruction: Varies due to peer work and online lectures Requirements: Background in business